 The Open Data Stream allows organizations to easily export wire data from ExtraHop into other analytics platforms, and our Open Data Context API, which pulls data from third-party sources into the ExtraHop platform, supports contextual, 360 degree visibility across the hybrid enterprise environment.

-You can learn about more options for integration at extrahop.com/platform/integrations.
+You can learn about more options for integration at extrahop.com/products/integrations.